NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

    reference: source
 ```

-A note for developers interested in using this proejct.
+A note for developers interested in using this project.
 When a single float is supplied here we still treat this an an arrhenius rate will return a vector of 5 floats where the first is the value of interest and the rest are simply zeros.